geo-ant/blog/_posts/2020-05-24-variable-projection-part-1-fundamentals.md

 $$

 where the derivative with respect to the scalar $$\alpha_k$$ for the matrix and vector are just applied element-wise.
-So we need an expression for
+So, we need an expression for
 $$ \frac{\partial \boldsymbol{P}^\perp_{\boldsymbol{\Phi_w}(\boldsymbol{\alpha})}}{\partial \alpha_k}$$ and
 it turns out it is not that hard to calculate (see Appendix A):